5 Sections For The Perfect Garden

 Even a working garden needs an area you can spend relaxing and enjoying the sunshine.
 How much space you want to dedicate to this area depends on your personal choice, but in general, a good lawn and a seating area will serve most gardens well.

 Finally, remember to include a parasol - the sun can be an unforgiving mistress!
+In case you want to make your leisure corner a bit more sophisticated, check out this infographic about garden design.

 SECTION FOUR: Greenhouse